Students killed in Seattle bus crash were from four countries

 The accident comes nearly five months after an amphibious sightseeing vehicle hit and killed a woman on a Philadelphia street.
 In 2010, two tourists were killed when a tugboat pushed a barge into a similar vehicle, also in Philadelphia.

-(Reporting by Daniel Wallis in Denver and Eric M. Johnson in Seattle; Editing by Susan Heavey and Bill Trott)
+(Reporting by Daniel Wallis in Denver and Eric M. Johnson in Seattle; Editing by Susan Heavey)